1. Grocery Retail Strategies Fall Flat If Not Backed by the Right Supply Chains

 - Access to planogram data makes it easy to automatically trim replenishment orders that would cause incoming deliveries not to fit on the shelf.
 Usually this rule needs to be balanced with the risk of stock-outs if the space allocated to some products is very small in relation to their demand.

-- Access to floor plan information enables assigning main replenishment days based on where in the store products are displayed, with the aim of creating more focused deliveries that minimize the need for store personnel to unnecessarily move around the store when stacking shelves.
+- Access to floor plan information enables assigning main replenishment days based on where products are displayed in the store, with the aim of creating more focused deliveries that minimize the need for store personnel to unnecessarily move around the store when stacking shelves.

 - Access to planogram information makes it possible to plan replenishment so that shelves are filled up to the maximum each time a delivery comes in, minimizing shelving work in stores.
 This means that rather than getting two batches in one go, if there is space for a third one that would be delivered next week, the order is calculated to fill the assigned shelf space upon arrival.